Skip to Content

 In addition to these legal consequences, a DUI conviction could impact your personal and professional life significantly.
 It may limit employment opportunities, especially in positions requiring a clean driving record.
 Housing applications might become more challenging, as some landlords consider these records.
 Therefore, it's crucial to address DUI charges swiftly and wisely with experienced legal guidance.

 For all of these reasons, we strongly urge you to act quickly in fighting for your defense.
 At Buckmaster & Ellzey, we have seen cases where breath test machines were faulty or the tests were not administered correctly.
-Traffic stops may have been conducted unlawfully, and field sobriety tests incorrectly executed.
+Traffic stops may have been conducted unlawfully, and field sobriety tests may have been incorrectly executed.
 We review every criminal defense case thoroughly and form tough defense strategies throughout the DUI process with the goal of having the charges against you reduced or dismissed.

-Understanding the Florida DUI Defense Process
+Our DUI Defense Process in Florida

 Being charged with a DUI can be a daunting and overwhelming experience.
 Our Daytona Beach DUI attorneys are here to guide you through the entire defense process, from the initial arrest to the resolution of your case.
 We will explain the legal proceedings, potential consequences, and available defense strategies to help you make informed decisions every step of the way.